swiftlang/swift-evolution/proposals/0014-constrained-AnySequence.md

 These constraints, in fact, should be applied to `SequenceType` protocol itself (although, that is not currently possible), as we expect every `SequenceType` implementation to satisfy them already.
+Worth mentioning that technically `S.SubSequence.SubSequence == S.SubSequence` does not have to be this strict, as any sequence with the same element type would do, but that is currently not representable.

 ## Impact on existing code